-The generation mix in the AZ/NM/SNV region is dominated by coal and gas the sum of which provide about 75% of energy requirements.
-The Four Corners area (where the states of CO, NM, AZ and UT meet) is well known for its coal resources and associated power plants which provide much of the base load energy to the region.
+The generation mix in the AZ/NM/SNV region is dominated by coal and gas, the sum of which provide about 75% of energy requirements.
+The Four Corners area (where the states of CO, NM, AZ and UT meet) is well known for its coal resources and associated power plants, which provide much of the base load energy to the region.
 Peaking capacity comes mostly from natural gas.
-As well, virtually all new generation capacity is expected to be fueled by natural gas.
+Virtually all new generation capacity is expected to be fueled by natural gas.

 California has a highly varied and wide range of fuel sources, much more balanced than the other regions in the WSCC.
 California has significant geothermal resources and “alternative” sources such as solar and wind.
-Many of these facilities, and other cogeneration plants, were built as a result of the Public Utility Regulatory Policy Act (1978), which required utilities to purchase energy from “Qualified Facilities (QF)s pursuant top long term contracts, which fostered plant financing.
+Many of these facilities, and other cogeneration plants, were built as a result of the Public Utility Regulatory Policy Act (1978), which required utilities to purchase energy from “Qualified Facilities (QF)s under long term contracts, which fostered plant financing.
 Today, many of these contracts provide for energy and capacity payments that are now significantly above market levels.
-These above-market contacts are part of the Stranded Cost issue facing utilities throughout the country.
+These above-market contracts are part of the Stranded Cost issue facing utilities throughout the country.
 Much of the hydro and all of the coal generation consumed in the CA/MX region comes from outside the state and is delivered via high voltage AC and DC transmission lines.
-As with other regions in the WSCC, Table 6 shows that most new generation in CA/MX is projected to be fueled by natural gas.
+As with other regions in the WSCC, Table 5 shows that most new generation in CA/MX is projected to be fueled by natural gas.

 In the Rocky Mountain region (RM) the power production is almost completely saturated by coal, with the sole exception of one nuclear power plant.
-Again, like other regions, Table 6 indicates that new generation is projected to consist largely of natural gas.
+Again, like other regions, Table 5 indicates that new generation is projected to consist largely of natural gas.